 LET'S GET ACQUAINTED

+Influenced by a multitude of genres such as racine (Haitian roots), reggae, rock n’ roll, country, and blues to heavy metal, classical music, soul, rap, hip hop, Young Slay creates a unique style that provides listeners with a sense of undeniable emotion.
 His 2012 album, Faces Got No Race, which was partially funded by fans and friends, has become a success in various colleges in the United States.
-His track entitled “In My Belly” has been compared to Arrested Development’s “Tennessee.”
-Wiley Koepp of Coyote Music declared that, “Not since Arrested Development’s “Tennessee” has a song done what “In My Belly (Feat.
+His track entitled In My Belly has been compared to Arrested Development’s “Tennessee.”
+Wiley Koepp of Coyote Music noted that, “Not since Arrested Development’s “Tennessee” has a song done what “In My Belly (Feat.
 Jonny Lyrks)” does: laying painful realities, both historical and present-day, over an otherwise positive musical track and sing-a-long melody.”

-In addition to Faces Got No Race, Young Slay released R2KM: Rèd Kon Ke Makak [Stiff Like a Monkey’s Tail] and then GKNM: Granmoun Ki Nom M’ [Grown A$$ Man] on December 13, 2015, to celebrate not only his completion of a rigorous Master’s degree program at Nova Southeastern University [NSU], but to launch his record label Piwet Everything.
-He has already released 7 videos off GKNM early in 2016, which amassed an overwhelming amount of views in less than a month.
-The rapper has the only rap Creole album on Pandora Radio.
-When he is not recording or performing, he enjoys drawing, reading a good book, meditating, playing the guitar, visiting museums, or watching cartoons.
+In addition to Faces Got No Race, Young Slay released R2KM: Rèd Kon Ke Makak [Stiff Like a Monkey’s Tail] and then GKNM: Granmoun Ki Nom M’ [Grown A$$ Man], the same year he completed a rigorous master’s degree program at Nova Southeastern University [NSU].
+Young Slay is currently completing a doctoral degree in clinical psychology.
+Recently, he created a record label, “Piwet Entertainment.”
+When he is not recording or performing, he enjoys visiting museums, watching cartoons, reading, and meditating.